Charging decision anticipated for Michigan shooter's parents

 Four students were killed and seven more people were injured, including a student who remained in critical condition.

+The semi-automatic gun was purchased legally by Crumbley’s father last week, according to investigators.

+There’s no Michigan law that requires gun owners keep weapons locked away from children.
+McDonald, however, suggested there’s more to build a case on.

-“All I can say at this point is those actions on mom and dad’s behalf go far beyond negligence,” Oakland County prosecutor Karen McDonald said.
+“All I can say at this point is those actions on mom and dad’s behalf go far beyond negligence,” she told WJR-AM.
 “We obviously are prosecuting the shooter to the fullest extent. … There are other individuals who should be held accountable.”

-The semi-automatic gun was purchased by Crumbley’s father last week, according to investigators.

-“The parents were the only individuals in the position to know the access to weapons,” McDonald told WJR-AM.
-The gun “seems to have been just freely available to that individual.”

-McDonald said she hopes to have an announcement regarding charges against Crumbley’s parents within 24 hours.

 Jennifer and James Crumbley did not return a message left by The Associated Press.